Long County DUI Bail Information

 The time it takes to post bail and be released from jail in Long County can vary.

-- Typical processing time at Long jail: Once bail is posted, it can take anywhere from 2 to 6 hours for processing and release.
+- Typical processing time at Long County jail: Once bail is posted, it can take anywhere from 2 to 6 hours for processing and release.
 This timeframe can be affected by factors such as staffing levels, the number of inmates being processed, and the time of day.

 - Best times to post bail: Generally, posting bail during regular business hours (Monday-Friday, 9 AM - 5 PM) may result in a faster release, as more staff are typically available.
+The Long County Sheriff's Office, located at 6 E Academy St, Ludowici, GA 31316, is open during these hours.

 - What can delay release: Delays can occur if the jail is particularly busy, if there are issues verifying payment, or if the necessary paperwork is not completed correctly.